Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADGroup.md

 ## PARAMETERS

 ### -Description
-Specifies a description of the group.
+An optional description for the group.

 ```yaml
 Type: String